eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

 You can fix this by setting the forget multiplier to zero.
 But you have to know this is how it works, and, crucially: I don't want to configure things!
 I don't want "scheduler parameter finetuning" to be yet another skill I have to acquire: I want the scheduler to _just work_.

-(In general, I think spaced repetition algoriths are a too optimistic.
-I'd rather see cards slightly more often, and spend more time reviewing things, than get stuck in "forgetting hell").
+In general, I think spaced repetition algoriths are a too optimistic.
+I'd rather see cards slightly more often, and spend more time reviewing things, than get stuck in "forgetting hell".
+But developers have to worry that making the system too burdensome will hurt retention.

 In Anki, it's the interface that's frustrating, but the algorithm works marvelously.
 In Mochi, the interface is delightful, but it's the algorithm that's frustrating.
 Because you can spend months and months drilling flashcards, building up your collection, but when the cards cross some invisible age threshold, you start to forget them, and the algorithm does not help you to relearn things you have forgotten.
 Eventually I burned out on it and stopped doing my reviews, because I expected to forget everything eventually anyhow.
 And now they added support for FSRS, but by now I have 1700 cards overdue.